bakuljangley/mast3r-v2/readme.md

 # Experiments on VBR

 This section outlines how to re-produce the results of Relative Pose Estimation on the VBR Rome dataset.
+For all experiments, I use bash scripts to execute python files.
+To re-produce my results

 ## Using MASt3R as H and G